egri-nagy/popbook/README.md

 * [Flyer](PoPflyer.pdf) for advertising the course
 * [Syllabus](PoP_syllabus.pdf) detailed description, schedule, assessment, related courses
 * [How To Code It?](HowToCodeIt.pdf) guidelines for computational problem solving
-* [Assignments](problems.md) are for lab work.
-In case of running out of time, they become homework problems.
 * [Reading Exercises](PoP_reading_xs.pdf) are for traditional paper-based exams.
 The task is to determine what the one-liners evaluate to.
  * [Coding exercises](coding_exercises.pdf) are for practising how to turn ideas into source code.
 Plans are given, the task is to express them as Clojure code.
 * [Extra problems](problems.pdf)